yuliyanlyubenov/Linuwu-Sense-ptx17-71/README.md

-# Unofficial Linux Kernel Module for Acer Gaming RGB Keyboard Backlight and Turbo Mode (Acer Predator , Nitro) (This repo is PTX17-71 port and backported for linux kernel 6.5.
+# Unofficial Linux Kernel Module for Acer Gaming RGB Keyboard Backlight and Turbo Mode (Acer Predator , Nitro) (This repo is PTX17-71 port.
 (Forked from the 0x7375646F repo))

 Note for Acer Predator Triton 17 X (PTX17-71) only fan control is tested so far.
 This is very experimental early stage of implementation of the 3 fan controls for cpu, gpu fan1 and gpu fan2.